 The stereo to mono downmix function combines the L and R audio channels to create a single-channel monaural signal.
-This signal is sent out the C surround digital and analog monitor output channels while the L, R, LS, RS, and LFE digital and analog monitor output channels are muted.
+This signal is sent out the C surround monitor output channels while the L, R, LS, RS, and LFE monitor output channels are muted.